101 off limits

 This comment about rape jokes may also help you understand.Schrödinger’s Rapist.
 This may help you understand.
 Alternatively, you may have read this already and that’s why you’re saying this to me.
 It’s not paranoia when the rape and violence statistics are what they are.
 Please don’t tell us how to react to our own lived experiences.
 Meet the Predators from the Yes Means Yes blog.
 It reviews some studies about who commits rape and how frequently.
 It’s important in understanding that many rapists are not strangers in dark alleys.
 That they’re people we know.
 That many will do it again and again because they get away with it.
 They also have a follow-up post Predator Redux. the fixed state ally model versus the process ally model.
 I subscribe to the latter, and it sounds like you subscribe to the former.

-Shanley has a good post on What Can Men Do?.On Making Mistakes to learn about my approach to making the best of a bad situation when I fuck up. the terrible bargain we’ve regretfully struck.
+This comic from Robot Hugs about harassment is a good read about casual sexism, harassment, and how you can help.On Making Mistakes to learn about my approach to making the best of a bad situation when I fuck up. the terrible bargain we’ve regretfully struck.

 I’ll be a lot more likely to give you my time if you schedule it with me and do the bare minimum of research first.tone argument.
 It’s a well-known derailing technique that is patronizing and dismissive.
 Some of the things feminism has to say are hard - there’s no nice way to say them.
 It’s also not my job to act pleasing and friendly on all occasions.
 If you regularly find my tone to not match your interests, feel free to find another source - I won’t be mad.
 I will be frustrated and contemptuous if you use a tone argument on me.
 Feminism 101: On Anger.